Inklingo

 nounC1formal

-Use 'fe' when you mean the act of attesting to or certifying the authenticity or validity of something, often in a formal or legal context.
+Use 'fe' when you mean 'faith' or 'belief' in something's authenticity or validity, often in a more formal or legal context, or when attesting to something.

 A perfectly crafted, smooth, and detailed wooden key resting on a simple red velvet cushion, representing authenticity and validity.